KumarG23/KumarG23.github.io/index.md

 ## What is something you wish you could do but currently do not have the coding skills to accomplish?

  After this week I learned how fun it is to design your site with css.
-I also learned I dont know much about functionality.
-I am very much looking forward to learning more about javascript and the funtions that it can make.
+I also learned I don't know much about functionality.
+I am very much looking forward to learning more about javascript and the functions that it can make.

 ## What are you struggling with?

- I think my biggest struggle so far is that I really dont know much and I have so much to learn.
+ I think my biggest struggle so far is that I really don't know much and I have so much to learn.
 Learning is something that I enjoy so I would say it's not so much a struggle just a reality of where I am currently.

 ## How do you solve a problem?

  I definitely learn best by doing.
 So for example with this last project I took what I had learned in the slides and tried to add to it by just trying things.
-I would see what worked and what didnt and go from there.
+I would see what worked and what didn't and go from there.
 To quote from my project this week and the golfer Sam Sneade **"practice puts brains in your muscles"**.
-I also of course use google and youtube to find different ways to do what I am tryin to do.
-I have also been making folders with everyones projects, seeing what they did and trying to apply it to my projects.
+I also of course use google and youtube to find different ways to do what I am trying to do.
+I have also been making folders with everyone's projects, seeing what they did and trying to apply it to my projects.

 ## What methods do you use to help get yourself unstuck?